FOSS: A Self-Learned Doctor for Query Optimizer

 \subsection{Advantage Model}

 As described in \eqref{advantage function}, we need to calculate the advantage between two plans.
-In the real environment, precise advantage values can be obtained by executing the plans using DBMS executor.
+In the real environment, precise advantage values are obtained by executing the plans offline.
 In simulated environment, we estimate the advantage values using an advantage model which takes plan pairs $(CP_{l}, CP_{r})$ as input.
 It initially encodes the two input plans separately, transforming them into $(statevec_l, statevec_r)$ using the state network.
 Next, it incorporates position information for each $statevec$ to obtain $(statevec_l\oplus pos_{left}, statevec_r \oplus pos_{right})$.
 Finally, the pair is passed to the final output layer, where it's mapped to the scores (i.e., the output of $Adv$).
-The asymmetric advantage model $\theta_{adv}$ can be described as follows:
+The AAM $\theta_{adv}$ can be described as follows:

 , where $FC$ represents fully-connected network.
 In the simulated environment, $\theta_{adv}$ serves as the advantage function $Adv$, and training data in the format $\{(CP_l, CP_r), Adv(CP_l, CP_r)\}$ will be used to update $\theta_{adv}$.